torcolvin/couchbase-lite-wiki/JSON-Query-Schema.md

 ## 1. Introduction

-Couchbase Lite's query builder API generates an intermediate representation of the query, which is then given to LiteCore to translate to SQL and execute.
-Its N1QL parser produces the same intermediate representation.
-That representation is expressed as a JSON schema; this document describes it.

->**STATUS:** At this time (June 2021) it is not possible to use this JSON syntax directly in Couchbase Lite, except for [Couchbase Lite For C][CBL_C].
+There are two ways to create queries in Couchbase Lite:

+1. The legacy QueryBuilder API
+2. The newer API that takes a query string in N1QL / SQL++ syntax.

+Both of these produce an intermediate representation of the query, a sort of Abstract Syntax Tree (AST) expressed in JSON.
+That's what this document describes.
+LiteCore then translates this into SQL that can be executed by SQLite.

-A query is described in JSON as a sort of parse tree.
-Each **node** of the tree describes an **operation** and a list of **operands** (children).
+Each **node** of the parse tree describes an **operation** and a list of **operands** (children).
 The operations can be arithmetic, comparison, logical, etc. The number of operands depends on the operation; for example, `NOT` has exactly one, `-` has one or two (negation or subtraction), `AND` has two or more.

 A node is represented in JSON as an array, where the first element is a string naming the operation, and the other elements represent the operands (often nested arrays); for example `["=", ["+", 2, 2], 5]`.
 (If you know LISP or any functional languages, this should look pretty familiar!)